Analysis | Why the World Is Short of Computer Chips, and Why It Matters

 * Stockpiling: TSMC executives said in recent earnings calls that customers have been accumulating more inventory than usual as a hedge.
 PC makers began warning about tight supply of semiconductors early in 2020.
 Then by mid-year, Huawei Technologies Co. -- a major smartphone and networking gear maker -- began hoarding components to ensure its survival from U.S. sanctions that threatened to cut it off from its primary suppliers.
 Other Chinese companies followed suit, and the country’s imports of chips climbed to almost $380 billion in 2020 -- making up almost a fifth of the country’s overall imports for the year.

-* Weather: A bitter February cold snap in Texas led to power outages that shut semiconductor plants clustered around Austin; Samsung’s still weren’t fully back online by mid-March.
-And Taiwan raised a red alert in March as it endures the worst drought in decades, reducing water supplies and increasing the prospect that semiconductor manufacturing could be affected if monsoon rains don’t arrive as normal in late May.
+* Disasters: A bitter February cold snap in Texas led to power outages that shut semiconductor plants clustered around Austin; it was late March before Samsung’s were back to normal production.
+A plant in Japan run by Renesas Electronics Corp., one of the top providers of automotive chips, was damaged by fire on March 19, disrupting production for weeks.
+And Taiwan raised a red alert as it endures the worst drought in decades, increasing the prospect that semiconductor manufacturing could be affected if monsoon rains don’t arrive as normal in late May.

 2. What’s the upshot?